cobbland/testing-practice/README.md

-# testing-practice
+# Testing Practice

-Testing with Jest as part of The Odin Project
+Testing with Jest as part of The Odin Project.